joelst/M365Automation/README.md

 ## Update catalog

-The Windows scripts rely heavily on Winget instead of Evergreen.
-I chose to use winget instead of Evergreen is because I'm been contributing to winget package manifests and can provide updates quickly to manifests if needed.
+The Windows scripts rely heavily on Winget.
+I chose to use winget because I'm been contributing to winget package manifests and can provide updates quickly.

 # Contributing